 If you want to get the most out of a brand to brand partnership, it’s vital to track, review and optimise your campaigns.
 Without monitoring your efforts and evaluating the outcomes, it’s harder to judge if a brand to brand partnership has been successful or not.

-To measure the success of any brand to brand campaign, it’s important to set actionable metrics.
+To measure the success of any brand partnership strategy, it’s important to set actionable metrics.
 Be sure to share these with the partner, so everyone involved is working towards the same goals.

 Key metrics to look at include: